 4. The review will be posted 3-10 business days after the review is submitted.

 5. If there is an exchange between the business and reviewer, it will be reviewed and potentially posted.

 Google SES (Ads)

 The Google SES program is another way to market your business using Google.
 The BBB Google link appears in the sponsored link section, near the top, on page 1 of Google.
 Again providing you with the visibility and exposure you’re looking for.
 Categories are limited by industry and space available.

-How to Handle a Consumer Complaint
+Suggestions on How to Handle Consumer Complaints

 A customer with a problem may be angry or irrational.
 Don’t take it personally.
 Take control and be professional in all dealings with the public.
 Follow these steps to keep customers happy and keep them coming back!